richardatval/www.yesproject.org/index.md

 ---
 layout: home
 title: Supporting you to take steps towards finding work
+summary: >-
-summary: If you’re 15-24 years olds and not in education, employment or training the YES Project can help you."
+  If you’re 15-24 years old and not in education, employment or training the YES Project can help you."
+hero-copy: >-
-hero-copy: "If you’re 15-24 years olds and not in education, employment or training the YES Project can help you."
+  If you’re 15-24 years old and not in education, employment or training the YES Project can help you.
-hero-link-url: "/what-we-do"
+hero-link-url: /what-we-do
-hero-link-copy: "Find out more"
+hero-link-copy: Find out more
-hero-classes: "red"
+hero-classes: red
+published: true
 ---

 <section class="band" id="projects">